 In this model, all types of organizations could become Enrollment Entities and employ Navigators or other types of assisters, but not all would be eligible to receive compensation.
-The Exchange would make the final determination regarding which types or organizations would not be eligible for compensation, such as organizations that would be compensated through other means (Agents, or others who would benefit directly through enrollment of the individual including health care providers and clinics.
-Pros:
+The Exchange would make the final determination regarding which types or organizations would not be eligible for compensation, such as organizations that would be compensated through other means (Agents, or others who would benefit directly through enrollment of the individual including hospitals).